ronaldgao1234/CS130/NotesforReadings.md

 3. make changes
 4. ...

+**continuous integration**
-Jenkins is a tool to support **continuous integration** Advantage of continuous integration:
+Pros and Cons of continuous integration:
 - Allows conflicting changes between dev to be solved ASAP
 - Not always implementable
   - too large system = too long to build and test